oemof/oemof-solph/doc/oemof_solph.rst

         conversion_factor_single_flow={bel: 0.5}
         )

-The key of the *'conversion_factor_single_flow'* parameter will indicate the main flow.
-In the example above the flow to the Bus *'bel'* is the main flow and the flow to the Bus *'bth'* is the tapped flow.
-The following plot shows how the variable chp (right) works in contrast to a fixed chp (left). the plot is the output of the :ref:`variable_chp_examples_label` below.
+The key of the parameter *'conversion_factor_single_flow'* will indicate the main flow.
+In the example above, the flow to the Bus *'bel'* is the main flow and the flow to the Bus *'bth'* is the tapped flow.
+The following plot shows how the variable chp (right) shedules it's electrical and thermal power production in contrast to a fixed chp (left).
+The plot is the output of the :ref:`variable_chp_examples_label` below.

 .. 	image:: _files/variable_chp_plot.svg
    :scale: 10 %